Please note, pages have been optimized for Chrome, Firefox, Edge, and Safari.

 return to contents next section

-Figure 15 shows a portion of a sample State Snapshot Dashboard.
+Figure 10 shows a portion of a sample State Snapshot Dashboard for a specific subject area and topic.
 The inverted triangles (black) indicate performance in the most recent data year; the regular triangles (translucent) indicate performance in the baseline year.
-The State’s performance improved in the areas of cancer, chronic kidney disease, and HIV and AIDS.

-Figure 15: Example of a State’s Dashboard Meters
+Figure 10: Example of State’s Dashboard Meters

 return to the top of this section